remirror/template/readme.md

 - [`husky`](https://github.com/typicode/husky/tree/v4.3.7) - for git hooks.
 - [`lint-staged`](https://github.com/okonet/lint-staged) - for automated precommit checks.
 - Minimal files at the top level via symlinks to a directory in `support/root`.

-## Plans

-These aren't currently supported but I might add them in the future.

-- [x] Documentation site located in `website` and

 <br />